garrettmiller/IPTablestoCSV/README.md

 # IPTables to CSV

-Garrett Miller

-Spring 2016

-Carnegie Mellon University

 iptablestocsv.py - Converts an IPTables log to CSV for other types of analysis.
 Additions/comments welcome.

+Garrett Miller, Spring 2016, Carnegie Mellon University

 Some code inspired by:
 http://codetwit.com/quick-python-to-parse-a-file-and-get-ips.html